TencentARC/InstantMesh/README.md

 ---

-This repo is the official implementation of InstantMesh, a feed-forward framework for efficient 3D mesh generation from a single image.
-We will release all the code, weights, and demo here.
+This repo is the official implementation of InstantMesh, a feed-forward framework for efficient 3D mesh generation from a single image based on the LRM architecture.

 https://github.com/TencentARC/InstantMesh/assets/20635237/737bba2d-df45-4707-8557-1dd84f248764